 For the treads and risers, I lightly sanded them to remove any glossy finish.
 This step ensured the paint would adhere properly.
 I also sanded the balusters and handrail to create a smooth surface for refinishing.

-To protect the surrounding areas, I applied painter’s tape along the baseboards and walls.
-This prevented stray paint from damaging adjacent surfaces.
-I also covered the floor with drop cloths to catch any spills or drips.
+To prevent damage to the adjacent surfaces, I put painter’s tape along the baseboards and walls.
+Thus, stray paint from the job would not get onto the other areas.
+I also used drop cloths to keep the floor dry in case of any spills or drips.

-Here’s a list of the essential tools and materials I used:
+Here is a list of the tools and materials I predominantly used:

 Tool/Material | Purpose |